 The Department of Statistics provides a statistical consultation service to support all academic and administrative staff of the University of Pretoria, as well as masters and doctoral students, with their empirical research whose research component forms a substantial part of their degree (at least 50% of total credits for the degree in question).
-The nature and extent of the research should be of such that it is publishable as an article in an accredited journal (please follow the link to obtain the list of accredited journals: List).
+The nature and extent of the research should be of such that it is publishable as an article in an accredited journal (please follow this link to obtain the list of accredited journals).
 It is expected that the contribution of the statistical consultant/s results in co-authorship of any published paper emanating from statistical assistance.
 See more detail below in this regard.

 Submit an Application:

 - Please read the guidelines for the use of the ISCS carefully.

 - The letter of co-authorship Agreement, signed by the applicant, supervisor(s), and Head of Department in which the research is conducted, should be attached to the application.
 The document can be found at the following link: Co-authorship Agreements doc